Privacy and terms of service

 This item can't be bundled due to shipping restrictions.
 Please buy separately.

-Although it is unused, there are very slight scratches.
-There may be some slight variations in size and weight.
-Please understand.
-Material: Roasted Flame Maple Fingerboard: Roasted Flame Maple (less flame) Nut: Bone Frets: 21F Nickel Silver Fret Size: Medium Jumbo Peg Hole: 10mm Heel End Width: 55.8mm Heel End Height: 25.5mm Neck Shape: C shape Fingerboard Radius: 9.5 inches Finish: Satin Weight: 520g The following is an analysis result by ChatGPT 5.2.
-Please use it as a reference. ★★★Analysis Material★★★ ・Photos ・Tap Tone ★★★Analysis Results★★★ ■ Appearance * The color of the fingerboard is not overly roasted, and it is bright and uniform.
-There are few stains and unevenness, and it has the appearance of hard maple. * The annual rings are fine to medium, and there is little turbulence in the conduits = material that emphasizes response speed. ■ Tap Tone Evaluation * Fundamental Tone: 85-92Hz → Slightly low for a maple fingerboard, but stable.
-The rigidity of the entire neck is uniform, and there are no strange resonance points. * 2nd Component: 160-185Hz → It does not have the "thinness" often found in maple, and it is a type that retains a solid mid-range. * Higher-Order Components: 770-785Hz → Attack and clarity typical of a maple fingerboard.
-Picking nuances are easy to express.
-Overall ☆ Hard, but maple that doesn't hurt the ears ☆ A balanced type that also has a little of the stickiness of a rosewood fingerboard ■ Sound Character * Clean: Fast attack and very clear articulation * Crunch: Crisp and strong in cutting and blues * Drive: Tight low frequencies and less harsh highs (less piercing to the ears) ■ Merits * Good frequency balance as a maple fingerboard * High genre compatibility with fast response + moderate mid-range * Especially good compatibility with single coils ■ Demerits * Unsatisfactory for those seeking a dark vintage maple (dry, gritty feel) * May be a little too clean for soloists who emphasize thickness and stickiness ■ Overall "A modern, well-balanced, easy-to-handle maple fingerboard neck."
-It is not the typical bright maple, but a good individual that emphasizes resolution and pitch accuracy.
+Although it is an unused item, there are very minor scratches.
+Please note that there may be some errors in size and weight.
+Material: Roasted Flame Maple Fingerboard: Roasted Flame Maple (weak flame) Nut: Bone Frets: 21F Nickel Silver Fret Size: Medium Jumbo Peg Hole: 10mm Heel End Width: 55.8mm Heel End Height: 25.5mm Neck Shape: C shape Fingerboard Radius: 9.5 inches Finish: Satin Weight: 520g The following is the analysis result by ChatGPT5.2.
+Please use it as a reference. ★★★ Analysis Material ★★★ * Photos * Tapped Tone ★★★ Analysis Result ★★★ ■ Appearance * The color of the fingerboard is not too burnt, bright and uniform.
+Fewシミ (stains) or unevenness in density, showing the characteristic of hard maple. * Annual rings are fine to medium, with little distortion of the grain = material prioritizing response speed. ■ Tapped Tone Evaluation * Fundamental Frequency: 85-92Hz → Slightly low for a maple fingerboard but stable.
+The rigidity of the entire neck is uniform, with no strange resonance points. * Second Harmonic: 160-185Hz → Unlike typical maple, it does not have a "thin" sound, but retains a solid mid-range. * Higher Harmonics: 770-785Hz → Attack and clarity characteristic of a maple fingerboard.
+Easy to express picking nuances.
+Overall: ☆ Maple with hardness but not ear-piercing ☆ Balanced type with a slight hint of rosewood fingerboard-like sustain ■ Sound Character * Clean: Fast attack, very clear note definition * Crunch: Crisp, strong for cutting and blues * Drive: Tight low-end, high frequencies are not harsh (not piercing) ■ Advantages * Good frequency balance for a maple fingerboard * Fast response + moderate mid-range for high genre compatibility * Particularly good compatibility with single-coil pickups ■ Disadvantages * May be insufficient for those seeking the dry, gritty sound of dark vintage maple * May be too clean for soloists prioritizing thickness and sustain ■ Overall "A modern, well-balanced, and easy-to-handle maple fingerboard neck."
+It is not a typical shrill maple, but a good individual piece that emphasizes resolution and intonation.